Can you sell a house with an underground oil tank in NJ?

 CAN YOU SELL A HOUSE WITH AN UNDERGROUND OIL TANK IN NJ?

-Selling a home with an underground oil tank in New Jersey is permissible, but it can pose challenges in the selling process.
+Selling a home with an underground oil tank in NJ is permissible, but it can pose challenges in the selling process.
 Underground oil tanks, even when unused may leak and lead to an expensive soil clean up.

 Prior to selling, it is essential to disclose the existence of the tank to potential buyers.
 Additionally, providing information about the tank’s age and location is a necessary step.
 Prospective buyers, especially serious ones, will most likely request the removal of the tank as a condition for purchase.